tturocy/tturocy.github.io/publications.md

 <a href="../papers/compsub-20220113.pdf">Final working paper version</a>

-Reuben, E., Li, S.X., Suetens, S., Svorenčík, A., Turocy, T.L. and Kotsidis, V. (forthcoming)
+Reuben, E., Li, S.X., Suetens, S., Svorenčík, A., Turocy, T.L. and Kotsidis, V. (2022)
 **Trends in the publication of experimental economics articles**.
-_Journal of the Economic Science Association_.
+_Journal of the Economic Science Association_ 8:1-15.
 [DOI: 10.1007/s40881-022-00117-z](https://doi.org/10.1007/s40881-022-00117-z)
 &middot;
 <a